J. Bennett Johnston: Campaigns for governor

-Edwards defeated Republican David C. Treen in the general election for governor held on February 1, 1972.
-Treen was elected to the U.S. House in November 1972.
+Edwards defeated Republican Dave Treen in the general election for governor held on February 1, 1972.
+Treen was elected to the United States House of Representatives in November 1972.
 He was re-elected, serving until his election as governor in 1979.

-U.S. Senate campaigns of 1972, 1978, and 1984
+U.S. Senate campaigns

 In 1972, Johnston challenged the long-term incumbent, Allen J. Ellender, for the Democratic nomination to the U.S. Senate.
 Ellender died during the campaign, and Johnston, with powerful name identification stemming from his gubernatorial bid months earlier, won the primary easily.
 In the primary, Johnston received 623,076 votes (79.4 percent); Frank T. Allen, 88,198 votes (11.2 percent), and the deceased Ellender, 73,088 votes (9.3 percent).

-Johnston defeated Republican Ben C. Toledano, a New Orleans attorney and a former candidate for mayor of New Orleans, and former Governor John McKeithen of Columbia, a fellow Democrat who ran as an Independent in the general election because the filing period was not reopened upon Ellender's death.
+Johnston defeated Republican Ben C. Toledano, a New Orleans attorney and a former candidate for Mayor of New Orleans, and former Governor of Louisiana John McKeithen of Columbia, Louisiana, a fellow Democrat who ran as an Independent politician in the general election because the filing period was not reopened upon Ellender's death.

 McKeithen, the first Louisiana governor to serve two consecutive terms, left office six months prior to the Senate election in order to conduct his campaign.
-Johnston received 598,987 votes (55.2 percent); McKeithen, 250,161 (23.1 percent), and Toledano's 206,846 (19.1 percent).
-Another 28,910 voters (2.6 percent) chose the American Independent Party candidate, Hall Lyons, a Shreveport native who had relocated in the oil business to Lafayette.
-(The position was filled by appointment from July to November 1972 by Governor Edwards' first wife, Elaine Schwartzenburg Edwards, the interim senator.)

-The creation of the interim position was done to swear in Johnston immediately upon certification of his election, allowing him to gain an edge in seniority over other senators who first took office during the 93rd Congress.
+The creation of the interim position was done to swear in Johnston immediately upon certification of his election, allowing him to gain an edge in seniority over other senators who first took office during the 93rd United States Congress.
 Johnston's freshman classmates included Joe Biden (D-Delaware), who served seven terms before being elected as Vice President and later President, Sam Nunn (D-Georgia), who served four terms, Jesse Helms (R-North Carolina), who served five terms, and Pete Domenici (R-New Mexico), who served six terms.